Retreat of glaciers since 1850: Causes

-Measurements
+Measurement techniques

 Methods for measuring retreat include staking terminus location, global positioning mapping, aerial mapping and laser altimetry.
 The key symptom of disequilibrium is thinning along the entire length of the glacier.
 This indicates a diminishment of the accumulation zone.
 The result is marginal recession of the accumulation zone margin, not just of the terminus.
 In effect, the glacier no longer has a consistent accumulation zone and without an accumulation zone cannot survive.
+On Mount Stanley, an exhibition team sent out by Project Pressure created the first ever 3D model of the glacier using drone photography and GNSS technology showing a surface area decline of 29.5% between 2020 and 2024.